 Brake Fluid Flushes

 Brake fluid can absorb moisture from the air over time, diminishing brake effectiveness and becoming corrosive, potentially harming the system.
 Regular brake fluid flushes are vital to ensure fresh fluid usage in your vehicle.
 Consult our technicians at Norton Shores Automotive to determine the right time for a brake fluid flush.

 A brake hose carries pressurized brake fluid from the master cylinder to the brakes.
 A damaged hose can lead to delayed or weak braking, and a leak may result in brake failure.
 While the need for a replacement brake hose isn't common, any signs of cracking or wear should prompt immediate replacement.

 Brake pad problems can usually be identified by squealing brakes.
 If your brake pads deteriorate completely, you'll hear a grinding metal-on-metal sound when braking.
 Those with knowledge of auto repair may be able to fix this at home, but you should always see an auto repair professional immediately if you have brake problems.

-In a disc brake system, rotors are attached to your vehicle's wheels.
-When the brake pads grip the rotor, they bring both the rotor and wheels to a stop.
-However, the friction causes grooves and cracks to appear over time.
-Resurfacing brings the rotor back to a "like-new" condition, reducing squealing and wobbling.
-Norton Shores Automotive will give your rotors a thorough inspection and recommend your best course of action.
+In a disc brake system, rotors attach to your vehicle's wheels.
+The friction with brake pads over time creates grooves and cracks.
+The process of resurfacing restores rotors to a "like-new" condition, reducing noise and wobbling.
+At Norton Shores Automotive, we inspect your rotors thoroughly and recommend the best course of action.